Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{RAIN-GS}, a novel optimization strategy that enables 3DGS to render high-quality images even from randomly initialized point clouds.
-By combining sparse-large-variance (SLV) random initialization and progressive Gaussian low-pass filter control, our strategy successfully guides 3D Gaussians to learn the low-frequency components first, which we demonstrate to be crucial for robust optimization.
-We evaluate the effectiveness of our strategy through comprehensive quantitative and qualitative comparisons, achieving state-of-the-art performance in all datasets.
-By effectively removing the strict reliance on accurate point clouds achieved from Structure-from-Motion (SfM), \textbf{RAIN-GS} opens up new possibilities for 3DGS in scenarios where accurate point clouds are not obtainable.
+In this work, we introduce \textbf{RAIN-GS} (\textbf{R}elaxing \textbf{A}ccurate \textbf{IN}itialization Constraint for 3D \textbf{G}aussian \textbf{S}platting), a novel optimization strategy that effectively removes the constraint for accurate initialization.
+By combining sparse-large-variance (SLV) initialization, progressive Gaussian low-pass filter control, and the adaptive bound-expanding split (\oursplit) algorithm, our strategy successfully guides 3D Gaussians to prioritize the learning of low-frequency components and encourages the Gaussians to transport to further locations from the initialized locations.
+RAIN-GS effectively removes the strict reliance on accurate point cloud achieved from Structure-from-Motion (SfM), opening up new possibilities for 3DGS in scenarios where achieving accurate point cloud is challenging.